Titan Cup: Background

 The Titan Cup was held after the inaugural series of the Border–Gavaskar Trophy between India and Australia.
 It was a one-Test series held in New Delhi, and was won by India, and served as the commencement of South Africa's tour of India later that season.
 Having won the Pepsi Sharjah Cup and five out of their six matches in the World Cup that year, South Africa were considered favorites to win the competition.
 They were also coming on the back of winning a four-nation ODI tournament, the Kenya Centenary Cup, where they defeated a strong Pakistan side in the final, and having lost only one game leading into the final, that to world champions Sri Lanka.
 Captain Hansie Cronje admitted that his side were "in cracking one-day form" before the Titan Cup commenced.
 Australia, the runners-up in the World Cup, were considered second favorites.
 India, having not won any ODI competition leading into the tournament, had seen the team captaincy change hands from veteran Mohammad Azharuddin to the then 23-year-old star batsman Sachin Tendulkar.

 Before their first game against India, South Africa played a practice game in Gymkhana Ground in Secunderabad dividing themselves into two teams and with members of the Hyderabad, the local first-class team.

 Squads

 The South Africa coaching staff was headed by Bob Woolmer, with Robbie Muzzell accompanying the squad as the manager.
-The squad arrived in India on 14 October 1996 without their four regular team players: medium pace bowler Craig Matthews, batsman Jacques Kallis, all-rounder Shaun Pollock and spinner Paul Adams.
+The squad arrived in India on 14 October 1996 without their four regular team players: medium pace bowler Craig Matthews, all-rounder Jacques Kallis, all-rounder Shaun Pollock and spinner Paul Adams.
 Gary Kirsten was named the new vice-captain of the side.

 The India team coach was Madan Lal.
-Debutants included Karnataka opening batsman Sujith Somasunder and Tamil Nadu all-rounder Robin Singh.
-The squad for their first three games was announced on 13 October 1996.
+Karnataka opening batsman Sujith Somasunder made his debut while Tamil Nadu all-rounder Robin Singh made his comeback to the team after 7 years.The squad for their first three games was announced on 13 October 1996.
 On 23 October, for the remaining three of the group stage games following the loss to South Africa, the Indian selectors brought in Navjot Singh Sidhu in place of Sujith Somasunder.